johanley/special-relativity-core/README.md

 Length contraction emphasizes a special case: when a stick is parallel to the line of the boost.
 Only that special case has geometrical changes characterized solely as a change of length.
 In every other case, the stick will change both length and direction.

+**A history intersects in dramatically different ways with a time-slice versus a light-slice.**
+The intersection of a time-slice surface (with <em>ct=constant</em>) with an object's history defines the spatial geometry of an object, relative to a frame.
+The intersection of the past light cone of a detector with an object's history defines the optical appearance of the object at the detector.

+For a receding stick travelling parallel to its longest dimension, the light-slice is always shorter than the time-slice when it's receding from the detector.
+At ultra-relativistic recession speeds, the light-slice length approaches 0.5 times the time-slice length.

+For an approaching stick, the light-slice length is always longer than the time-slice length.
+Indeed, the light-slice shows an expansion over the rest-length.

 **Two boosts commute only when they are in the same line.**